OutSystems/AzureARMTemplates/README.md

 **Notes:**

-- The virtual network used for this deployment must contain at least two subnets.
+- The virtual network for this deployment must contain at least two subnets.
 One for the VMs and another for the Azure Application Gateway.
 The subnet for the Application Gateway must not contain any other resources.
-- The trial license included in all templates only allow two frontend servers.
-- To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
+- The trial license included in the templates only allows two frontend servers including the deployment controller.
+To scale to two frontends using the Virtual Machine Scale Set you need to go to Service Center -> Frontends, and disable the frontend role of the deployment controller server.
-- To scale to more than two frontends, you need to install your own OutSystems license.
+- To scale to more than two frontends you need to install your own OutSystems license.
+- IMPORTANT: When the Virtual Machine Scale Set is scalling up, it needs access to the "outsystemsSetup\OutSystemsSetupScript.ps1" file in this repository.
+So you should not block internet access to the VMSS.
+- Since we are always adding new features to this templates and we don't guarantee backward compatibility the safest way is to:
+  - Fork this repository.
+  - Copy the script to a location that you control.
+Example: Azure Storage Account, your own github repository, etc etc ...
+  - Edit the outsystemsFrontendVMSS.json template and specify the new file http location by editing the "fileUris" parameter "value".

+### 7. Single Environment + Containers

+For a single environment on Azure Container Service with Kubernetes checkout [this](https://github.com/OutSystems/Containers-ACS-AzDevOps) repo.

 ## Full stack on Azure SQL